RedhawkSDR/RTL2832U/tests/FEI_Compliance_Results.md

 ```
 Failed check:
 ```
-Out-of-bounds setting of gain produces BadParameterException (produces
+testFRONTEND_3_3_23: Out-of-bounds setting of gain produces
-     FrontendException instead).............................................FAIL
+     BadParameterException (produces FrontendException instead).............FAIL

 ```

 You will notice that the test actually failed because the wrong exception was produced.
 The invalid out-of-bounds gain value is replaced with a valid value before being set, but the valid value fails to be set because the `setTunerGain` function also fails for the reason described next.

 #### Auto-gain Control

-Lastly, the RTL has an auto-gain feature which is enabled by default.
+The RTL has an auto-gain feature which is enabled by default.
 When enabled, attempts to manually set the gain will fail, which causes the `setTunerGain` tests with valid values to fail as well.
 This is expected (see the test output indicated that gain mode is auto).

 Reported Error:
 ```